Keys

 • You don't need to set the AnimancerState.Key if you don't want to.
 You can simply create a new ClipState (or whatever type of state you want) and keep a reference to it for when you want to use it.

-• If you want to have multiple states playing the same clip (such as if you need to play it on multiple Layers) you will need to register them all with different keys (or not register them at all).
+• If you want to have multiple states playing the same clip you will need to register them all with different keys (or no keys).

 • FadeMode.FromStart uses this to fade a clip out while fading another copy of it in at the same time.